 We provide the following training activities: group supervision and training, a clinical caseload, a staff development process group, a clinical skills training group, participation in the administrative tasks and community outreach activities of the Center, as well as training in addictions, the 12-step recovery approach, and communication skills.
-The time commitment for the training program requires a minimum of 25 hours per week for trainees and interns.
+The time commitment for the training program requires a minimum of 25 hours per week for Associates.

 The Professional Development Process Group provides you with the opportunity to process any issues that arise in your development as a therapist as well as any issues relating to your training at CCG, or between you and another staff member.
 The Professional Process Group supports both your professional and personal development as a therapist.

-Interns and trainees are taught to respond to each client’s situation creatively, drawing upon specific methods to free and heal the client’s natural growth process.
-Within this context, trainees and interns learn to utilize a wide range of clinical modalities and techniques, among them Inner Child and Bradshaw’s Original Pain work, family systems, psychodrama, sculpting, hypnotherapy, focusing, somatic awareness, paradox, gestalt, contextual therapy, play therapy, and others.
+Associates are taught to respond to each client’s situation creatively, drawing upon specific methods to free and heal the client’s natural growth process.
+Within this context, Associates learn to utilize a wide range of clinical modalities and techniques, among them Inner Child and Bradshaw’s Original Pain work, family systems, psychodrama, sculpting, hypnotherapy, focusing, somatic awareness, paradox, gestalt, contextual therapy, play therapy, and others.
 In addition to using verbal forms of therapy, you will learn to apply methods of symbolic expression that gently, yet dramatically, create change by tapping directly into the unconscious.
 These methods include guided visualization, dreamwork, art, sandtray therapy, and other forms of expressive arts.

 The Center’s Training Program is an intensive, mentoring-style learning program provided by the Center’s Supervisory Team, composed of the Center’s senior licensed staff.
 This mentoring or apprentice-style of training allows training participants to learn and develop new skills rapidly.
-This approach provides trainees and interns the opportunity to witness and experience directly an experienced clinician’s use of skill, fluidity, and intuition.
+This approach provides Associates the opportunity to witness and experience directly an experienced clinician’s use of skill, fluidity, and intuition.